-In Western Australia public secondary school runs from Year 7 to 12.
+In Western Australia (WA), secondary school runs from Year 7 to Year 12.

-Overseas students can apply to enrol in a Western Australian secondary school that has been approved to accept overseas fee paying students.
+You can apply to enrol your child in WA Government schools that are approved to accept overseas fee paying students.

-In Western Australia public secondary school runs from Year 7 to 12.
-Students start Year 7, the first year of secondary school, in the year they turn 12 years old by 30 June in most instances.
+Students start Year 7 in the year that they turn 12 years old by 30 June.

 Many secondary schools have specialist facilities such as art, music, performing and creative arts areas, science laboratories, libraries and sports facilities.
 They also have canteens/student cafeterias, air conditioning and undercover areas.